Open-core · MIT licensed

 The agent waits in the terminal

-Fill out the form and approve — the agent picks it up in the terminal.
+Fill out the form and approve, then the agent picks it up in the terminal.

 The round-trip